tax25/arduino_car_code/README.md

 as reactive as it is with the code written like this.

 I changed the way i calculate the distances of the sensors, rather than writing 4 times the code, i used a for loop.
+The for loop, loops on 2 arrays, sensorsTrigPinArray and sensorsEchoPinArray.
+The first array contains the "Trig" pins of the sensors, the second one contains the "Echo" pins of the sensors.

 The set_motor_speed_and_steering function has a lot of parameters, I think that in the future I'll optimize it with less parameters, because like this it is